 Trailblazer works to reduce another barrier to education by providing bicycles to our partner villages, so students can travel to schools within their district.
 This is particularly true of students in Junior and Senior High School, as not every village has one of these schools (they are often shared between villages).
 Without a bicycle, many students would simply drop out because their secondary level school is just too far away.

-In 2017 we donated $2,500 to help them purchase new well drilling equipment & machinery, in 2015 d $3,000, in 2013 the EXO Foundation made a US$2,300 donation to be used to dig 10 pull pump wells and buy 10 bios sand water filters in Pouk district South of Siem Reap improving the livelihoods of over 150 persons.
+EXO Foundation donated funds to help them purchase new well drilling equipment & machinery to be used to dig 10 pull pump wells and buy 10 bios sand water filters in Pouk district South of Siem Reap improving the livelihoods of over 150 persons.